-These books have a bear as the main character or offer facts about bears.
+These books have a bear as the main character, offer facts about bears, or can be used to reinforce counting skills and color knowledge.
 They can be read as pure enjoyment, used to make innovations, dramatized, or made into pocket chart stories.

 10 Little Rubber Ducks by Eric Carle

 Ten little ducks go on their own separate journeys of exploration and adventure to all parts of the globe.

 Classroom Tip: Introduce ordinal numbers using this book.

 A Color of His Own by Leo Lionni

 All creatures have a color of their own... except for chameleons.
 This sad creature wants a color of his own in this story about individuality, friendship, and colors.

 Classroom Tip: Children can relate to feeling they don’t fit in.
 Use this to prompt discussion about this.

 These adorable bears teach children the importance of caring for others and sharing their feelings.

 Classroom Tip: These stories each touch on various themes such as friendship, helping others, being together, etc.